ljdelight/WordHeroSolver/README.md

 # WordHeroSolver
 This is a simple recursive solver for the Android game WordHero.
+The game is a 4x4 grid of letters, like Boggle, where the player must find words within the grid.

 This solution loads the dictionary into a DAWG and does not continue recursion when an invalid prefix is found.
+So this is fairly efficient.

 ## How to run and use the solver
 To compile the code just use the Makefile: ```$ make```.
 The Makefile will read the word list and compress it into a binary form.